tri-bui/ultimate-challenge/README.md

 ## 3. Predictive Modeling

 Ultimate is interested in predicting rider retention.
 The user cohort data was pulled several months later and a user is considered retained if they were "active" (i.e. took a trip) in the last 30 days.
-This part focuses on understanding what factors are the best predictors for retention and offering suggestions to operationalize those insights to help Ultimate.
+This part focuses on modeling and understanding what factors are the best predictors for retention.
+Suggestions are offered to operationalize those insights to help Ultimate.